 Hey Snobs!
 As proud parents of 1-year-old son, Zayden, and avid world-travelers, this past year we have had to learn to merge our family life with our travel life.
-Now when planning for a trip, we have to take into consideration the “family-friendliness” of the destination by judging the available activities for all ages, as well as accommodations of course.
+Now when planning for a trip, we have to take into consideration the “family-friendliness” of the destinations by judging the available activities for all ages, as well as accommodations of course.
 We love creating amazing new memories as a jet-setting family, and hope to inspire you and yours to create such memories too, all whilst experiencing the diverse world and cultures that make up our shared planet.

 We have compiled a list of our Top 5 Favorite Family-Friendly Destinations that we’ve experienced so far, and we hope this will inspire you and your family to visit them as well!